Nemo Train Tunnels are Closed!!!

 Walk-Thru or Drive-Thru Tunnels

 Note: The tunnels are old and from age can be hazardous.
 At the time this article was written the tunnel seemed stable.
 If conditions change let us know.
+WARNING!
+You will be driving next to active Train Tracks.
+Stay away from the tracks.
+Trains come without warning every 15 to 20 minutes.

 Just outside The Catoosa Wildlife Management Area are two one-of-a-kind tunnels, both of which you can travel through at your leisure.
 In fact, you can easily explore one of these tunnels on foot.
 The tunnel isn’t dangerous, but it is cold, dark and gives off an eerie feeling upon entrance.
 In fact, it’s the suspense and anticipation of what you might see that makes it exciting.
 A short 5-10 minute walk will take you from one end of the tunnel to the other and a flashlight will definitely be needed.